-Volunteers from the Goulburn Field Naturalists Society (GFN) are tracking and monitoring bird numbers and species in the reserves around Crookwell, 40 kilometres from Goulburn.
+Volunteers from the Goulburn Field Naturalists are tracking and monitoring bird numbers and species in the reserves around Crookwell, 40 kilometres from Goulburn.
 Members are tasked to complete monthly transect surveys in the Keverstone National Park, Razorback Nature Reserve and Burwood Creek Nature Reserve.

-At around 13 centimetres, the tiny songbird can be difficult to spot and volunteers spend hours combing the trails for signs of the bird often detecting them by their unmistakable song.
+At around 13 centimetres, the tiny songbird can be difficult to spot and volunteers can spend hours combing the trails for signs of the bird, often detecting them by their unmistakable song.

-During winter, covid-19 restrictions halted the volunteers conducting the survey which meant it could not be determined if the bird was breeding in the area.
+During winter, Covid-19 restrictions halted the survey which meant it could not be determined if the bird was breeding in the area.

-GFN member, Greg Warden said that the results showed how important wildlife corridors are for linking the remaining natural areas across the K2W.
+Field Naturalist Greg Warden said the results showed how important wildlife corridors are for linking the remaining natural areas across the K2W.

 “This enables smaller birds to traverse the land in relative safety from predators by being able to take refuge in the corridors,” Greg said.

-“We have enjoyed being a part of the K2W process and hope our small contribution will help in some way.”
+“We have enjoyed being a part of the Saving our Species program and we hope that our small contribution will help in some way.”

-Mary Bonet, project officer of the K2W Glideways the Petaurus Connections Saving our Species project was/wasn’t surprised by the low numbers of the Scarlet Robin.
+Mary Bonet, project officer of the K2W Glideways program wasn’t surprised by the low numbers of the Scarlet Robin.

 The results of the survey will be used to help protect the Scarlet Robin species before they are entirely squeezed out and to help determine whether current restoration efforts are effective.

-“Partnering with volunteer environmental organisations such as the GFN allows us to save these birds and more species.
-If volunteers can continue to help by completing survey tasks then I am hopeful that we have a chance of protecting these iconic Australian animals,” Mary said.
+“Partnering with volunteer environmental organisations such as the Field Naturalists is allowing us to protect these birds and more species!
+If volunteers continue to assist the program then I am hopeful that we have a chance of protecting these iconic Australian animals,” Mary said.

-The Southern Tablelands is particularly vulnerable to habitat loss with much of the area used for agriculture and infrastructure, which is stripping the land of nest sites, food sources and foraging substrates.
+The Southern Tablelands is particularly vulnerable to habitat loss with much of the area used for agriculture, infrastructure and urban development, which is stripping the land of nest sites, food sources and foraging substrates.

-In NSW, the robin is found in the north-eastern parts along the coast and inland to the western slopes of the Great Dividing Range near Crookwell.
-The bird lives in open forests and woodlands, and during winter some birds will visit more open habitats such as grasslands and will be seen in farmland and urban parks and gardens.
+In NSW, the Scarlet Robin is found in the north-eastern parts along the coast and inland to the western slopes of the Great Dividing Range near Crookwell.
+The bird lives in open forests and woodlands, and during winter some will visit more open habitats such as grasslands and will be seen in farmland, urban parks and gardens.